atomone-hub/genesis/README.md

 a prior fork of Decentralists membership under a different brand name distinct from either AtomOne or Decentralists.

-This tight coupling is necessary between AtomOne and the Decentralists brands because the success of either are tied together and we prefer a more open membership policy for the Decentralists for growth, but the people ultimately determine what a name means.
-After a period of 7 years after genesis the Decentralists can vote via a supermajority or constitutional majority to become self-sovereign and remove the ability for AtomOne to enforce anything about the membership of the Decentralists.
+This initial tight coupling is necessary between AtomOne and the Decentralists brands because the success of either are tied together and we prefer a more open membership policy for the Decentralists for growth, but the people ultimately determine what a name means.
+After a period of 8 years after genesis the Decentralists can vote via a supermajority or constitutional majority to become self-sovereign and remove the ability for AtomOne to enforce anything about the membership of the Decentralists.
 Correspondingly AtomOne can choose any other membership group (or any other type of group or DAO) to replace the Decentralists at that time with the same system but with a new criteria for membership, under a new name.

-Initially the only critieria for Decentralists membership is that members hold any nonzero amount of $ATOM1 or $phATOM\* tokens (more on $phATOM later) and agree with the spirit of the Founding Documents, and agree to at all times abide by and enforce the living AtomOne constitution, and agree to any future proportionate measured punishments especially in the form of slashing for any staked $ATOM1 tokens, both for AtomOne itself and for any splits or forks.
+Initially the only critieria for Decentralists membership is that members hold any nonzero amount of $ATOM1 or $phATOM\* tokens (more on $phATOM later) and agree with the spirit of the Founding Documents, and agree to at all times abide by and enforce the living AtomOne Constitution for the AtomOne hub.

 While we respect the stakers and the staking distribution, we also recognize that the unequal token distribution must be balanced by the natural inalienable